 The last decade of the nineteenth century, the fin de siècle, was a time when the rejection of the machine-made jewelry that had once been welcomed as an innovation, caused an about-face in fashion and design.
 Jewelry went from large and ostentatious to ethereal and delicate almost overnight.
 Employing what was to become known as the “garland” style or style guirlande, jewelers who chose not to embrace Art Nouveau or the Arts and Crafts movement borrowed the fluidity of their lines and incorporated them into more traditional motifs thereby creating Edwardian jewelry.
 The “new” designs of the Edwardian Era had their roots firmly planted in eighteenth-century jewelry.
 The Court of Versailles was inspiration for the customers who desired aristocratically styled jewels.
 Ornamental motifs from earlier centuries were available through pictorial records and eighteenth-century pattern books circulated freely beginning c.1850.
 In particular, Cartier encouraged his designers to wander the streets of Paris looking at seventeenth and eighteenth-century architecture for inspiration.

 Garlands and ribbons, laurel wreaths, bow knots, tassels, and lace were rendered with a new lightness thanks to the advances made in platinum fabrication.
 Early platinum work continued to be backed by gold in the same manner as silver.
-In 1903 the invention of the oxyacetylene torch, that could reach the temperatures necessary to work with platinum, allowed jewelry to be made solely from platinum.
-The strength of platinum was fully exploited and it became possible to create jewels that resembled “petit point” embroidery and fine, delicate, sophisticated jewels resembling diamond encrusted lace.
+In 1903 the invention of the oxyacetylene torch, which could reach the temperatures necessary to work with platinum, allowed jewelry to be made solely from platinum.
+The strength of platinum was fully exploited and it became possible to create jewels that resembled “petit point” embroidery and fine, delicate, sophisticated jewels resembling diamond-encrusted lace.
 This strength and rigidity allowed the jeweler to mount stones in minimalist settings.
 Millegraining, a new decorative technique made possible by the use of platinum, is featured often on Edwardian jewelry.
-Its border of delicate balls and ridges surrounding a gemstone or on the knife sharp edges of a design served to give jewelry a softer, lighter look.
+Its border of delicate balls and ridges surrounding a gemstone or on the knife-sharp edges of a design served to give jewelry a softer, lighter look.

 Pastel delicate fabrics were highlighted by the haute couture and this new “white” jewelry suited it perfectly.
 Platinum and diamond brooches consummately complimented the fashion.
 Small brooches continued to be worn in large numbers.
 Favorite motifs were bows, circles, swags, and garlands all in the delicate lacey new style.
 Linear bar brooches with colored stones and diamonds punctuated the neckline at ever-increasing lengths.
 Round and lozenge-shaped brooches, sometimes centering a colored stone, were dotted all over with diamonds set in light and bright platinum.
 Bows were more abundant than they had ever been.
 Designed to simulate fluid fabrics and lace they were magnificently pierced and millegrained creating incredible delicacy.